Periodic vs. Perpetual Inventory Systems – Pros & Cons of Each

 Predictive Analysis

-Enhanced Accuracy and Reduced Stockouts
+Enhanced Accuracy & Reduced Stockouts

 With continuous updates, perpetual systems minimize errors associated with manual counting and reduce the likelihood of stockouts.
 This accuracy supports better decision-making and helps maintain optimal inventory levels.